Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Experimental results on freezing and thawing

 We turn our focus to the representative case depicted in Fig.\,\ref{fig:1}\,(b) of the oil droplet that interacts with the front.
 One other remarkable observation is that already before the droplet makes contact with the front, its mere presence can cause the initially planar front to bend (see second panel Fig.\,\ref{fig:1}\,(b)).
 It has been established that this feature arises due to the thermal conductivity mismatch between the particle and the surrounding melt causing the isotherms around the particle (and hence the solid-liquid interface) to bend \cite{shangguan1992analytical,tyagi2020objects,van2024deforming}.
+For the two systems studied here the thermal conductivity mismatch between that of the particle ($k_p$) and that of the surrounding liquid ($k_l$) are $k_p/k_l = 0.05$ and $k_p/k_l = 0.2$ for the PS particles and oil droplets in water, respectively.
 Surprisingly, this deflection can be altered and even reversed when introducing thermo-capillary (\textit{i.e.}, thermal Marangoni) flows at the free surface of the droplet, triggered by the applied thermal gradient \cite{van2024deforming}.
 Once the particle-front interaction has taken place the droplet enters the ice.
 During its encapsulation the droplet is subjected to mechanical stresses, causing it to compress in the direction parallel to the front and to elongate in the perpendicular direction, eventually assuming a pointy, tear-like shape that persists throughout the duration of the experiments, which can take up to several hours \cite{meijer2023thin}.
 To quantify the deformation dynamics we introduce an aspect ratio $\Gamma(t)$ (see last panel Fig.\,\ref{fig:1}\,(b)).
-Its evolution is depicted in Fig.\,\ref{fig:1}\,(f), where the droplet starts off spherical ($\Gamma = 1$), before deforming through two distinct regimes towards a final value $\Gamma_{\infty}$.
-The characteristic kink in the curve corresponds to the moment in time that $h=0$, \textit{i.e.}, the center of the particle overlaps with the mid-plane of the undeformed front.
-The dynamic evolution of the droplet deformation does not seem to depend on the freezing velocity $V$ or the size of the droplet $R$ \cite{meijer2023thin}.
-In contrast, the final extend of the droplet deformation $\Gamma_{\infty}$ does depend on $V$, where a faster approach leads to less deformation (see inset of Fig.\,\ref{fig:1}\,(f)).
+The evolution for this case is depicted in Fig.\,\ref{fig:1}\,(f), where the droplet starts off spherical ($\Gamma = 1$), before deforming through two distinct regimes towards a final value $\Gamma_{\infty}$.
+By performing consecutive freeze-thaw cycles on the same droplet with $R = \SI{50}{\micro \m}$ at increasing freezing/thawing velocities, we retrieve that the final extent of the droplet deformation $\Gamma_{\infty}$ does depend on $V$, where a faster approach leads to less deformation (see inset of Fig.\,\ref{fig:1}\,(f)).
+For these cases we have also analysed their temporal evolution and find that the characteristic kink in the curve corresponds to the moment in time that $h=0$ \cite{meijer2023thin}, \textit{i.e.}, the center of the particle overlaps with the mid-plane of the undeformed front.
+In addition, we find that the different profiles of $\Gamma(t)$ at different freezing velocities $V$ collapse after normalisation (see Suppl.\,Mat.\,II \cite{suppl}).
 Needless to say that solid particles are rigid enough to remain spherical and do not deform during encapsulation.